Do you find it challenging to keep meeting participants actively engaged and ensure you have buy-in for decisions being made in meetings?

 Polling tools have evolved from simple techniques like a show of hands, to more sophisticated response clickers, and today’s online polling tools.
 Online polling tools are tremendously valuable to engage virtual participants from anywhere in the world.
 Most virtual meeting platforms have basic polling capabilities (Zoom, GoToMeeting, WebEx and Teams).
 We’ve also used specialized polling applications including Poll Everywhere which support a broad range of sophisticated polls.
-This October, Valency will release integrated polling in Carve for PDRI making it even easier for Facilitators to efficiently conduct polls during PDRI sessions.
+In October 2021, Valency released integrated polling in Carve for PDRI making it even easier for Facilitators to efficiently conduct polls during PDRI sessions.

 In summary, the key to choosing the best polling tool for your capital project workshop is to make it as easy as possible for everyone participant to engage, and for your to operate as the Facilitator.